fabwaseem/led-matrix/readme.md

 }
 ```

 ## Demo

-Visit coming soon for a working example of Matrix in action, then check out its [source on github](https://github.com/fabwaseem/led-matrix).
+Visit [demo ](https://fabwaseem.github.io/easy-led-matrix)for a working example of Matrix in action, then check out its [source on github](https://github.com/fabwaseem/led-matrix).